1. Area of Application / Placing of Orders

 3.2.
 In the event a delivery should be effected earlier than agreed, Aumann shall be entitled to make a return delivery at the Supplier’s expense.
 If no return delivery is effected in the event of a premature delivery, the merchandise shall be stored at Aumann until the delivery time agreed at the Supplier’s risk and expense.
 If premature deliveries are accepted, the due date for payment of the purchase price shall depend on the delivery date agreed.

 3.3.
-In the event of a delay in delivery, a contractual penalty to the amount of 1 % per calendar week or part thereof, but not exceeding the maximum limit of 5 % of the value of the part of the delivery or service which is in arrears shall be payable, while offsetting this amount against any compensation for damages amounts which might be due beyond this amount.
-Apart from that, § 340 of the German Civil Code shall apply.
+In the event of a delay in delivery, liquidated damages to the amount of 1 % per calendar week or part thereof, but not exceeding the maximum limit of 5 % of the value of the part of the delivery or service which is in arrears shall be payable.
+Apart from that, Aumann is entitled to claim compensation for damages exceeding this amount.

 4. Terms and Periods of Payment

 4.1.
-After delivery and receipt of the invoice, payment shall be effected within 15 days (2 weeks) with a 2 % discount for early settlement or within 60 days without any deduction.
-If delivery has been agreed to be made on the basis “FCA” (Incoterms 2000), the date and time of loading of the merchandise plus the usual transport time shall be relevant for payment.
+After acceptance of the delivered goods and receipt of the invoice, payment shall be effected within 15 days with a 2 % discount for early settlement or within 90 days with-out any deduction, excepting guarantee fee.
+If delivery has been agreed to be made on the basis “Free Carrier” (FCA, Incoterms 2010), the date and time of loading of the merchandise plus the usual transport time shall be relevant for payment.